Celebrating 50 Years and Looking Ahead

 Understanding that “he who controls the raw source, controls the industry”, Mr. Dick secured two properties, the Adjala pit and the 20th side road pit in Albion township to supply his road building business as well as other contractors who needed sand and gravel.
 The company functioned at this moderate level through the rest of the 60’s.

-In 1970 Jim Dick began building the James Dick Group, by forming Albion Ready Mix, and entering into the ready mix concrete business.
-This allowed our own ready mix company to become our own biggest sand and stone customer.
+In 1970 James Dick began building the James Dick Group, by forming Albion Ready Mix, and entering into the ready-mix concrete business.
+This allowed our own ready-mix company to become our own biggest sand and stone customer.

 The first plant was purchased and erected on Highway 50 just north of Bolton.
-A year later, in 1971, Plant # 2 strategically located at the corner of highways 50 and 89 just outside of Alliston.
+A year later, in 1971, Plant # 2 strategically located at the corner of highways 50 and 89 just outside of Alliston, was built.
 In 1973 Plant # 3 Orangeville was opened.

 IN THE 80s